On Applying the Lackadaisical Quantum Walk Algorithm to Search for Multiple Solutions on Grids: Introduction

-The extended material that legitimates this overall paper as a journal article is pointed out in the following.
-First, we generalize the LQW to search for multiple solutions on $d$-dimensional grids.
-This allows searching for solutions with an arbitrary number of dimensions.
+We finally consolidate the work by addressing the search for multiple solutions on $d$-dimensional grids.
+As the first step in this direction, we generalize the LQW algorithm to such a new scenario by rewriting its mathematical formalism.
+In this way, we enable the LQW to search for solutions with arbitrary dimensions.
 Retrieving higher than two quantities per solution is supposed to enlarge the spectrum of applications.
-For example, one application we glimpse is to use the LQW to search all weights and biases of artificial neural networks, inspired by the incipient work developed in~\cite{luciano_QW_ELM_RNA} after consolidated in~\cite{luciano_QW_all-weights_RNA}, which applied a lackadaisical quantum walk for complete graphs.
+For example, one application we glimpse is to use the LQW to search all weights and biases of artificial neural networks, inspired by works that applied a lackadaisical quantum walk for complete graphs~\cite{luciano_QW_ELM_RNA, luciano_QW_all-weights_RNA}.
 As quantum information routing by quantum walks can benefit from high dimensional cases~\cite{zhan_QW_state-transfer}, spatial information search by quantum walks can also.
 For example, spatial search by quantum walks on sufficiently high dimensions can allow the full $O(\sqrt{N})$ speedup, which is unfeasible in low dimensions~\cite{aaronson_spatial_search, childs_spatial_1st_CTQW}.
-Thus, the information that encodes the solution to the search problem may be retrieved faster.
+Thus, the solution to the search problem may be retrieved even faster.

-Besides broadening the applicability of the LQW algorithm, this extended paper also addresses practical issues that appear on $d$-dimensional grids with multiple solutions.
-In this way, we propose a generalized adjustment of the self-loop weight $l$, which is critical to achieve success in $d$-dimensional grids.
-The other fits reported in the literature~\cite{wong_lackadaisical_2d,rhodes_LQW_vertex-transitive_graphs, nahimovs_lackadaisical} are particular cases of our generalized value.
-Finally, we observe a two-to-one relation between the steps of the LQW and the steps of Grover's algorithm, which requires a modification in the stopping condition to escape numerical fluctuations in the step intermediary to the actual amplitude amplification.
+Proceeding to the application of the generalized LQW, a new optimal self-loop weight becomes necessary to achieve success in $d$-dimensional grids.
+We then propose a generalized adjustment for the value of $l$.
+It turns out that other fits reported in the literature~\cite{wong_lackadaisical_2d, rhodes_LQW_vertex-transitive_graphs, nahimovs_lackadaisical} are particular cases.
+The adjustment of $l$ proposed here has already been used in the literature as evidence to consider the number of solutions in the value of $l$ when searching hypercubes~\cite{luciano_LQW_hypercube_multiple-solutions}.
+Finally, we observe a two-to-one relation between the steps of the LQW and the steps of Grover's algorithm, which requires a modification in the stopping condition.
+In conclusion, this work addresses several practical issues that are critical to the successful application of the LQW algorithm when searching for multiple solutions on grids.